St Giles' Church, Wrexham: History

 In 1330, the church tower was blown down by severe gales which resulted in a new church being rebuilt on the site in the decorated style, some features of which form the basis of the outline of the nave and aisles of the current 15th century building.
 Either in 1457 or 1463, the church was gutted by fire and work on the present building was started on the same site and incorporated some features of the 14th century church, such as the octagonal pillars.

 The main part of St Giles was built between the end of the 15th and early part of the 16th century.
 The magnificent ornamentation is rich in dynastic Tudor symbolism and was likely financed by Lady Margaret Beaufort, mother of King Henry VII and wife of Thomas Stanley whose family had strong connections with the Wrexham area.

 In 1643, during the English Civil War, soldiers of the Parliamentary army destroyed the original organ which was referred to as 'Ye fayrest organes in Europe'.

 In the 18th century, the church was depicted by JMW Turner and described by Samuel Johnson as a 'very large and magnificent church'.

 Part of the church used to be Wrexham's first fire station.
 As there were no fire appliances, people would run from the then town to collect ropes, water, and ladders and would run back.
+In 2012, wrexham.com placed a webcam pointed at St Giles giving a live view of the church.
+June 2012 saw a beacon being lit on top of St Giles as part of the Queen's Diamond Jubilee celebrations.
 In 2015, a rare first edition King James Bible from 1611 was rediscovered after centuries of storage in the church.